-We identified eight studies reported in 12 articles on the accuracy of primary-case feasible screening tests (Table 2).
-53, 83, 104-109 All are new to this update because this KQ was not included in the previous report.
-Detailed study, population, and screening test characteristics are provided in Appendix F Tables 5 through Appendix F Table 7.
+We identified nine studies reported in 13 articles (N=4,978) on the accuracy of primary-case feasible screening tests (Table 2).^{56, 75, 91, 112-117} All are new to this update because this KQ was not included in the previous report.
+Detailed study, population, and screening test characteristics are provided in Appendix F Table 5 through Appendix F Table 7.

-We rated four studies as good methodological quality53, 83, 104, 107 and four studies as fair methodological quality.
-105, 106, 108, 109 Only one study was conducted in the United States; the rest were conducted in various European countries.
-One study was conducted over the years 2000 through 2003, and rest were conducted in 2011 or later.
-Four studies enrolled participants from general practices, 83, 104, 105, 108 while the others enrolled participants from outpatient specialty clinics (eg, cardiology, diabetes and hypertension clinics).
-The mean age of study participants ranged from 66 to 80 years, and the percentage of participants who were female ranged from 37 to 58 percent.
+We rated five studies as good methodological quality^{56, 75, 91, 112, 115} and four studies as fair methodological quality.^{113, 114, 116, 117} One study was conducted in the United States,114 one study was conducted in Canada and Germany,75 and the rest were conducted in various European countries.
+One study was conducted over the years 2000 through 2003,91 and rest were conducted in 2011 or later.
+Five studies enrolled participants from general practices,^{75, 91, 112, 113, 116} while the others enrolled participants from outpatient specialty clinics (e.g., cardiology, diabetes and hypertension clinics).
+The mean age of study participants ranged from 66 to 80 years, and the percentage of participants who were female ranged from 37 to 59 percent.
 The proportion of participants with known AF at enrollment ranged from 0 to 27 percent.
-Only one study reported on predicted stroke or bleeding risk at baseline; in this study, the median CHA2DS2-VASc score was 4 (IQR, 3 to 4).
+Only two studies reported on predicted stroke or bleeding risk at baseline; in these studies, the median CHA2DS2-VASc score was 4.^{56, 75}

 The screening tests evaluated in these studies varied.
-Three studies evaluated the accuracy of oscillometric blood pressure monitors with automated irregular pulse/AF detection features against a reference standard of a 12-lead ECG interpreted by one or more cardiologists.
-105-107 Two studies evaluated single-lead ECG devices with AF detection features against a reference standard of a 12-lead ECG interpreted by two independent cardiologists.
-104, 105 One study evaluated a six-lead ECG automated diagnostic report produced using a custom algorithm compared with a reference standard of a 12-lead ECG interpreted by cardiology.
-One study evaluated GP interpretation of a 12-lead ECG conducted in a primary care office setting against interpretation by two independent cardiologists.
-83 This study also evaluated the accuracy of GPinterpreted single limb or thoracic leads against the same reference standard (ie, cardiologist interpretation).
-One study evaluated the accuracy of a combined test with three components: pulse palpation, oscillometric BP with automated AF detection, single-lead ECG with automated AF detection compared to a reference standard of 12-lead ECG interpreted by cardiology.
+Four studies evaluated the accuracy of oscillometric blood pressure monitors with automated irregular pulse/AF detection features against a reference standard of a 12-lead ECG interpreted by one or more cardiologists113-115 or against a reference standard of continuous patch ECG for two 2-week intervals (total 4 weeks).75 Two studies evaluated single-lead ECG devices with AF detection features against a reference standard of a 12-lead ECG interpreted by two independent cardiologists.^{112, 113} One study evaluated a six-lead ECG automated diagnostic report produced using a custom algorithm compared with a reference standard of a 12-lead ECG interpreted by cardiology.117 One study evaluated GP interpretation of a 12-lead ECG conducted in a primary care office setting against interpretation by two independent cardiologists.91 This study also evaluated the accuracy of GPinterpreted single limb or thoracic leads against the same reference standard (i.e., cardiologist interpretation).
+One study evaluated the accuracy of a combined test with three components: pulse palpation, oscillometric BP with automated AF detection, single-lead ECG with automated AF detection compared with a reference standard of 12-lead ECG interpreted by cardiology.
 Of note, in this study, only a 10% random sample of persons with negative index test received the reference standard.
-Lastly, one study evaluated the accuracy of a two-channel, 72-hour Holter monitor adjudicated by two cardiologists against a reference standard of an insertable cardiac monitor interpreted by two electrophysiologists.
+Lastly, one study evaluated the accuracy of a two-channel, 72-hour Holter monitor adjudicated by two cardiologists against a reference standard of an insertable cardiac monitor interpreted by two electrophysiologists.56